Wednesdaysama/evolutionary_adaptation/workflow_notebook.md

 ### This is a notebook recording all the steps I have already done.
 Check here for Dr. Strous' [installation](https://github.com/kinestetika/cloud-computing-for-microbial-ecology/blob/main/cloud_bio_installs.py).
+For [cheat help](https://github.com/Wednesdaysama/cheat-sheet/blob/main/cheat%20sheet.md).

 #### 0 Submit a job to ARC: using blastp as an example.
 ##### 0.1 Create a .slurm file: